Co-Teaching: How We Do ItAugust 30, 2016

-If you just began a new school year as a co-teacher—or if you’re just intrigued by the possibilities of a teaching partnership and want to see one in action—today’s post is for you.
+If you’re new to co-teaching—or if you’re intrigued by the possibilities of a teaching partnership and want to see one in action—today’s post is for you.
 In this “Voices from the Classroom” vignette, adapted from Collaborative Teaming by Margaret King-Sears, Rachel Janney, and Martha Snell, co-teachers Julia and Michelle talk about their experience teaching a high school chemistry class together.
 Read on to learn about the benefits of co-teaching and some tips from real-life teachers who made it work.

 It is a few minutes until the bell rings, and our students are clamoring in, taking their seats.
 One asks a question about homework, and another has a question about a lab assignment.
 Both get their answers right away because there are two teachers in this class—a general education chemistry teacher and a special education teacher.